leireriel/react-exercises/README.md

 npm start
 ```

-Then, uncomment the code that you want to see
+Then, uncomment the code that you want to see<Enter>
 For example, uncomment code for HalfPage folder

 ```javascript